Isle of Thanet: History

 Throughout this time the Isle remained an island.
 The Wantsum Channel allowed ships to sail between the mainland and the island in calm waters.
+The Saxon Chronicle recounts that in 1052 Earl Godwin after obtaining hostages and provisions from Sandwich sailed through the "Wantsume" towards "Northmuth" and "Lundene".
 Gradually this silted up, and the last ship sailed through the Channel in 1672.

 In 597 Augustine of Canterbury is said, by Bede, to have landed with 40 men at Ebbsfleet, in the parish of Minster-in-Thanet, before founding Britain's second Christian monastery in Canterbury (the first was founded fifty years earlier by Columba on Eileach an Naoimh in the Hebrides): a cross marks the spot.

-Following the raids on the Isle of Sheppey, Thanet became a regular target for Viking attacks, its vulnerable coastal monasteries providing convenient targets for the invaders.
-By 851 and again in 854, the Vikings overwintered in Thanet and continued their raids in spring.
-Thanet's monasteries were subsequently used by the Danes as feasting halls or general headquarters.
+Isidore of Seville wrote c.615-30 A.D. of the Isle of Thanet: "Tanatos insula Oceani freto Gallico, a Brittania aestuario tenui separata, frumentariis campis et gleba uberi.
+Dicta autem Tanatos a morte serpentum, quos dum ipsa nesciat, asportata inde terra quoquo gentium vecta sit, angues ilico perimit"Which translates as: "Thanet is an island in the Ocean in the Gallic (i.e. English) channel, separated from Britannia by a narrow estuary, with fruitful fields and rich soil.
+It is named Thanet (Tanatos) from the death of serpents (cf.“death”)"Following the raids on the Isle of Sheppey commencing in 832, Thanet became a regular target for Viking attacks, its vulnerable coastal monasteries providing convenient targets for the invaders.
+In 851 and again in 854, the Vikings overwintered in Thanet and continued their raids in spring.
+In 853 there was a battle in Thanet against the Vikings and both Elcherel the leader of the men from Kent, and Huda the leader of the men from Surrey were killed.